 All cat breeds descended from the African wildcat felis silvestris lybica, as they spread throughout the world, different populations emerged.
 For example, cats in Northern Europe developed long, thick coats which helped them to survive the harsh winters.
 Each of these populations of cats has slightly different markers.
-The UC Davies has developed a test which compares a cat’s DNA with eight populations of cats around the globe.
+UC Davies has developed a test that compares a cat’s DNA with eight populations of cats around the globe.

 - Western Europe: Abyssinian, American Shorthair, Bengal, British Shorthair, Chartreux, Cornish Rex, Egyptian Mau, Exotic Shorthair, Japanese Bobtail, Maine Coon, Manx, Norwegian Forest Cat, Persian, Ragdoll, Scottish Fold, Siberian, Sphynx.

 - South Asia: Ocicat, Birman, Burmese, Havana Brown, Korat, Russian Blue, Siamese, Singapura, and Australia Mist.

 - Eastern Mediterranean: Turkish Angora and Turkish Van.